Battlezone (1980 video game)

-Battlezone is a first-person shooter tank combat game released for arcades in November 1980 by Atari, Inc. The player controls a tank which is attacked by other tanks and missiles, using a small radar scanner to locate enemies around them in the barren landscape.
+Battlezone is a 1980 first-person shooter tank combat video game developed and published by Atari, Inc. for arcades; in Japan, it was distributed by Sega and Taito.
+The player controls a tank which is attacked by other tanks and missiles.
+Using a small radar scanner along with the terrain window, the player can locate enemies and obstacles around them in the barren landscape.
 Its innovative use of 3D graphics made it a huge hit, with approximately 15,000 cabinets sold.

-With its use of three-dimensional vector graphics, the game is considered to be the first true 3D arcade game with a first-person perspective, the "first big 3D success" in the video game industry, and the first successful first-person shooter video game in particular, making it a milestone for first-person shooter games.
+With its use of three-dimensional vector graphics, the game is considered to be the first true 3D arcade game that has a first-person perspective, the "first big 3D success" in the video game industry, and the first successful first-person shooter video game in particular.
+This made it a milestone for first-person shooter games.

-The game was primarily designed by Ed Rotberg, who was mainly inspired by Atari's top-down shooter game Tank (1974).
-Battlezone was distributed in Japan by Sega and Taito in 1981.
-The system was based on vector hardware designed by Howard Delman which was introduced in Lunar Lander and saw success with Asteroids.
-The 3D hardware that drove the program saw use in following games, including Red Baron, released in 1981.
+The game was primarily designed by Ed Rotberg, who was mainly inspired by the top-down shooter game Tank (1974).
+The system was based on vector hardware designed by Wendi Allen which was introduced in Lunar Lander and saw success with Asteroids.
+The 3D hardware which drove the program saw use in future games, including Red Baron (1981).
+Battlezone is considered to be one of the greatest video games of all time.